AndrewSRea/My_Learning_Port/Bootstrap/Components/Spinners/README.md

 ## About

 Bootstrap "spinners" can be used to show the loading state in your projects.
 They're built only with HTML and CSS, meaning you don't need any JavaScript to create them.
 You will, however, need some custom JavaScript to toggle their visibility.
-Their appearance, alignment, and sizing can be easily customized with Bootstrap's amazing utility classes.<br>
+Their appearance, alignment, and sizing can be easily customized with Bootstrap's amazing utility classes.

 For accessibility purposes, each loader here includes `role="status"` and a nested `<span class="visually-hidden">Loading...</span>`.

 <hr>

 :exclamation: The animation effect of this component is dependent on the `prefers-reduced-motion` media query.
-See the [reduced motion section of our accessibility documentation](https://getbootstrap.com/docs/5.0/getting-started/accessibility/#reduced-motion).
+See the [reduced motion section of our accessibility documentation](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Getting_Started/Accessibility#reduced-motion).

 <hr>